 We named our grand adventure after our fathers.
 “J” is for Dennis’s dad John Fillman and “C” for Diana’s dad Charles Blewer.

 They were and are our inspiration.

 Charles is of equal stature, a self-made man who learned at a young age that he wanted to leave the small country life of Missouri and move west to California.
 The middle of three boys Charles learned to be mentally strong and within three years of arriving in California he owned his own franchise.
 Always the busy man, he expanded into other businesses.
 Soon, he grew out of the small California stores and moved to Arizona with his wife Donna and three children.
 Once settled in Arizona, Charles expanded into at least 9 businesses throughout the years.

 Daddy was always a charmer, everybody liked him and yes, I was a daddy’s girl.
 Working by his side at a young age he showed me the art of small business that I carry on today.
-A magnificent father and husband Charles is still with us today although he suffers from dementia.
+A magnificent father and loving husband.
+Sadly, we lost Charles in April of 2017.